Planning Graduation Weekend - Families

 Live Video Streaming

-For those unable to attend, Baccalaureate and Commencement will be live streamed on the Cornell website by linking from the college homepage at www.cornellcollege.edu during either event.
+For those unable to attend, Baccalaureate and Commencement will be live streamed on the Cornell website.
+Archived video of the event will be available on the college's YouTube channel.

 Cornell will produce a news release announcing your student’s graduation in the weeks following the ceremony.
 The service we use sends an electronic copy to your student, and, if we have an email address, to you, as well as sending a copy to your local newspapers, which publish the announcements at their own discretion.

 Bouquets of flowers are available for purchase for $15 in advance using the online order form through April 8.
 This flower sale is a fundraiser for Alternative Spring Break service trips sponsored by Cornell’s Civic Engagement Office.

 Please refer to our list of Frequently Asked Questions for additional information.